ashleefv/ACEInhibPKPD/README.md

 ### Installation file

 The app install file ACEInhibPKPD.mlappinstall works much like a zip file with the added features of automated extraction in MATLAB and creation of a menu button to run the GUI.
 Click the menu button to open the GUI.
 Alternatively, the code may be opened directly in MATLAB.
 Descriptions of the main files and dependent & supplemental files are described in the following sections.

+Note: SB17CHE.mlappinstall is an updated version that includes 5 drugs with normal and/or impaired kidney functions.

 ### Main files